-How can you effectively communicate with stakeholders using only a one-page document?
+How can you communicate effectively with stakeholders using only a one-page document?
 Anyone can easily complicate situations with poorly written communication documents (for example, a 30+-page communication strategy), the key to successful communication is to make complicated situations simple to understand and digest for your intended audience.

 Start with the following questions when creating communication articles:

 - Why do they want to know this information?

 - What is the message?

 - When does this message need to be delivered?